Pitti: Pitti Bank

 Pitti is located at the southern end of Pitti Bank, a largely submerged atoll, on the same bank as Amini Island.
 Pitti Bank, also oriented along a northeast–southwest axis, is 49 km long, in the northern part from 2 to 7 km wide and in the southern part up to 18 km wide.
 The 11th parallel north passes across the bank.
-Pitti Bank may be considered a largely submerged and sunken atoll, with an estimated lagoon area of 415 km2, with just the two islands Amini and Pitti remaining at its opposite ends.
+Pitti Bank may be considered a largely submerged and sunken atoll, with an estimated lagoon area of 415 km2, with just the two islands Amini and Pitti remaining at its opposite ends, 42.5 km apart.

 Administration

 The island belongs to the township of Kavaratti Island of Kavaratti tehsil.